Helsinki Metro: List of stations

+Bridges

+There are several bridges along the metro line which came in need of basic repairs in the 2000s.
+The bridge repairs have caused long breaks in traffic and have been difficult to complete.

+In 2024 the bridges between Kontula and Mellunmäki were renovated over a traffic break taking over two months.

+In 2021 the Kipparlahti bridge was renovated by moving a new bridge module with a length of 69 metres and weighing 2400 tonnes in place of the old bridge which had been dismantled.

+In 2012 one of the largest bridge move operations in Finland was performed when a new bridge 130 metres long and weighing 2600 tonnes was moved into place in connection of construction at the centre of Kalasatama.

 Accessibility

 Some stations are located above ground level, making the metro system more friendly to passengers with mobility problems.
-Most sub-surface stations have no stairs, and one can access them from the street level via escalators or lifts.

-The trains themselves have no steps, and the platforms are always at the same level as the train floor.
+Sub-surface stations have no stairs from the ticket hall to the platform, and one can access them from the street level via escalators or lifts.
+The trains themselves have no steps, and the floors of the trains are level with the platforms, with the gap between the two being just a couple of centimetres.
+Mobility scooters are not allowed, but trams have wheelchair accessible floors.
+A 2016 study found the metro trains and station "fully accessible independently or with a helper" but noted that the elevator to the metro had no signalization and required a detour to reach, along with being constantly dirty.
+It also considered the Kamppi station signs to be "adequate but inconsistent", noting one elevator without braille instructions.

 Ticketing

 The ticketing scheme on the Metro is consistent with other forms of transport inside the city of Helsinki, managed by the Helsinki Regional Transport Authority (HSL) agency.
 The HSL travel card (matkakortti) is the most commonly used ticket, which can be paid either per journey or for a period of two weeks to one year.
-The metro stations between Koivusaari and Kulosaari lie within the A-zone.
-The stations between Keilaniemi and Matinkylä and from Herttoniemi to Mellunmäki or Vuosaari lie within the B-zone, and from Finnoo to Kivenlahti in the C zone, so an ABC-ticket covers the whole Metro.
-Single tickets can be bought from ticket machines at the stations or via the HSL mobile app.
-A single ticket can be used to change for any other form of transport inside Helsinki city with the validity time based on the number of zones purchased.
+The metro stations between Koivusaari and Kulosaari lie within zone A. The stations between Keilaniemi and Matinkylä and from Herttoniemi to Mellunmäki or Vuosaari lie within the zone B, and from Finnoo to Kivenlahti in zone C, so an ABC ticket covers the entire system.
+Single tickets can be bought from ticket machines at the stations (except for the stations between Finnoo and Kivenlahti, which have no ticket machines) or via the HSL mobile app.
+A single ticket can be used to change to any other form of transport inside the HSL area with the validity time based on the number of zones purchased.
 There are no gates to the platforms; a proof-of-payment system is used instead.